kabs-d/path_planning/README.md

 Option 1 (Recommended - Grid Projection)
 This method is precise, clean, and computationally efficient.

 Action: Run persp_grid_local1.py.

 Inputs:

 Your Local Image (the original, clean version).

 The H matrix from Step 3.

 The original list of grid point coordinates from the Global Image.

 Process: The script uses the H matrix to mathematically transform only the grid point coordinates.
 It then draws a new, clean grid directly on top of your original Local Image.

 Result: A high-quality image with a perfectly aligned, non-degraded perspective grid.

 Option 2 (Full Image Warping)
 This method transforms the entire image, which is useful for direct visual comparison but can reduce image quality.

 Action: The warping_mast3r.py script already produces this as its primary output.

 Process: It uses the H matrix to warp the entire Global Image (pixels, grid, and all) to fit the perspective of the Local Image.

 Result: A new image that looks like the Local Image but is composed of pixels from the Global Image.
 The original Local Image is completely covered.

-perspective_grid(intrinsics)_skewed_right.py: This file serves the same purpose as the persp_grid(intrinsics).py file but for the right skewed image.

-warping_mast3r.py: This script performs image matching and alignment using the advanced MASt3R deep learning model.
-It loads the pretrained model to find dense and robust feature correspondences between two images.
-From these matches, it accurately computes a homography matrix using RANSAC and then uses this matrix with cv2.warpPerspective to warp one image, aligning its perspective with the other.
-The script handles the necessary scaling between the model's inference size and the original image resolution to ensure an accurate final transformation.
-The output includes the warped image and a visualization of the feature matches.